EntranceJew/popo/README.md

 `line_height:` the actual line height drawn in pixels is the multiplication of this number by the font height

 `wrap_width:` maximum width in pixels that this text can go, after that it will wrap to the next line

+`config:` reference to the configuration table passed on this text object's creation

+`str_text:` the text string as it will be printed on the screen

 ## Character